-Cost-of-Living Adjustments: Adjustments for the VSTRS plan are assumed to occur on January 1 following one year of retirement.
+Cost-of-Living Adjustments: Adjustments for the VSTRS plan are aassumed to occur on January 1 following one year of retirement.
 For the VSTRS plan this occurs at the rate of 2.55% per annum for Group A members and 1.40% per annum for Group C members (beginning at age 62 for Group C members who elect reduced early retirement).
+The January 1, 2019 COLA is assumed to be 2.60% for Group A and 1.30% for Group C.